- What we collect

 You can find Find My Past (World Edition) by visiting our eResources portal and searching for this database under the Browse eResources tab.
 Currently, Find My Past has the following ACT-related BDM records available:

-Networked within the Library
+CD-ROMs within the Library